Winter Strawberry Bliss: How to Grow Strawberries in a Cold Frame

-The strawberry plant is a perennial that grows best in the spring and summer seasons.
+The strawberry plant is a perennial that grows best in spring and summer.

-In order to grow strawberries in a cold frame, you should first prepare the soil by adding manure, compost, or your preferred fertiliser.
+To grow strawberries in a cold frame, prepare the soil by adding manure, compost, or your preferred fertiliser.
 Then, plant the strawberry plants about 2 feet apart and keep them well watered for best results.

-In order to care for strawberry plants, you should water them regularly during dry periods of time (once every 3 days) and fertilize the soil with compost once a month.
+To care for strawberry plants, you should water them regularly during dry periods (once every three days) and fertilize the soil with compost once a month.

-Strawberries grow really well in pots and troughs too, which does make it easier if you’re doing container gardening.
-You can grow strawberries in a cold frame during the winter, and move them outside into the sunshine during the summer.
+Strawberries grow well in pots and troughs, which makes container gardening easier.
+You can grow strawberries in a cold frame during the winter and move them outside into the sunshine during the summer.

-You can harvest strawberries when they ripen fully, and preserve any gluts you may end up with.
+You can harvest strawberries when they are fully ripe and preserve any gluts you may have.